 “While the terms web design and web development are often used interchangeably, web design is technically a subset of the broader category of web development,” stresses Techterms.com.

 A business website is the common and primary point of contact for customers.
 It showcases your business’ professionalism and demonstrates your expertise and market reputation.
-It is precisely because of this that website design is so crucial for any digital marketing plan.
+It is precise because of this that website design is so crucial for any digital marketing plan.

 Because your business website helps in making the first impression on your customers, it is not something that you can take lightly.
 You should ensure you are putting your best foot forward in your website design so that you can inspire customer trust, confidence and win their business.